Managing Clinical High Risk Areas

 The purpose of this course is to introduce the learner to managing clinical high risk areas in senior care.

-1. Define high risk areas of clinical management 2.
-Identify criteria that places a resident at risk in certain areas 3.
-Discuss interventions that can minimize the risk factors for residents and help prevent negative occurrences and outcomes
+- Discuss interventions that can minimize the risk factors for residents and help prevent negative occurrences and outcomes

 Criteria for Successful Completion